 Rest, Relax, and Recharge in Chico Lodging

 Rest your head in Chico, where lodging options abound.
-The Hotel Diamond Add to Itinerary in downtown Chico is a historic and luxurious option within the walkable downtown.
-But Chico is home to many other family-friendly options, including the Oxford Suites and Courtyard by Marriott, Chico Add to Itinerary.
+The Hotel Diamond in downtown Chico is a historic and luxurious option within the walkable downtown.
+But Chico is home to many other family-friendly options, including the Oxford Suites and Courtyard by Marriott, Chico.
 Check the lodging page for a full list of Chico lodging options.